astronomer/docs/learn/dynamic-tasks.md

 </TabItem>
 </Tabs>

-The Graph View for the DAG looks similar to this image:
+The graph of this DAG looks similar to this image:

 ![ELT Graph](/img/guides/mapping_elt_graph.png)